homemadearcade/zero/todo/4_TODO_FEATURES.md

     It seems to be easiest all around for importing from system or from library that we COPY everything. but I think thats not REALLY true for this.
 WE want INTEROPABLE game in the future...
 INTEROPABLE so like a version of a tag with the same name in one game shouldnt be different than another version of a tag

+    Problem is that...
+We want a lot of classes baked into the game data

   remove system data

   Aggregate all SelectGameInstanceEffect -> SelectInterfaceAction -> into one thing and just have a visibility toggle take care of this...